OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 #### `PAD` expression

-Adds a given String to a target String for each time the target String length is less than a given width.
+Adds a given String to one or multiple other Strings for each time the target String length is less than the given width.
+*This expression can have multiple return values.*

 First argument represents the padding String.
 Second argument specifies the desired width.
 Positive values will prepend, negative values will append to the target String.
 Remember that the final String length may be greater than the desired width when the padding String contains more than one character.
-Third argument resembles the target String.
+All succeeding arguments resemble the target Strings.
+For each target string a respective result value will be returned.

 **Examples:**
 - input: `[1]`